smitmartijn/networkinsight-cookbook/manuscript/ch-cli.md

 | Platform  | update-IP-change                               | Update the IP address of another Platform appliance.
 Used when you have a Platform cluster. |
 | Collector | vrni-proxy                                     | Create a new Platform pairing.
 Used when moving a Collector. |

 Want to see the options or sub-commands for the above commands?
-Just try the command and it will list the help text associated with it.
+Just try the command without any parameters, and it will list the help text associated with it.